jibanCat/gp_dla_detection_dr16q_public/README.md

 This script will write the results in `data/[release]/processed_qsos_[test_set_name].mat`.

-The complete code for processing the spectra in MATLAB is:
+The complete code for processing the selected 101th~150th spectra in MATLAB is:

     % produce catalog searching [Lyoo + 3000 km/s, Lya - 3000 km/s]
     set_parameters;